Meeting Once Again

 The woman started, as if, as a criminal attorney, the idea had never even occurred to her.
 Then she seemed to take a deep inhale as her shoulders rose up and then sank back down slowly.

 “Take me to her.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Gina ElsnowWrite a Review